Exploring Internet of Things Adoption Challenges in Manufacturing Firms: A Delphi Fuzzy Analytical Hierarchy Process Approach: Methodology

 \subsection{FAHP methodology}

-The FAHP's pair-wise assessments of both criteria and alternatives are carried out through the linguistic variables represented by triangular numbers.
-While FAHP offers a range of calculation methods, we opt for Buckley's FAHP method in this study due to its elegant simplicity and effectiveness in handling the complexity of our research scope.
-Buckley's FAHP is a modification of Saaty's AHP approach, designed to incorporate uncertainty into the mathematical model while maintaining its representation.
-The FAHP process unfolds systematically through the following consecutive steps:
+The FAHP's pairwise assessments of criteria and alternatives are carried out using linguistic variables represented by triangular numbers.
+Although FAHP offers a range of calculation methods, we opt for Buckley's FAHP method in this study because of its elegant simplicity and effectiveness in handling the complexity of our research scope.
+Buckley's FAHP is a modification of Saaty's AHP approach, designed to incorporate uncertainty into a mathematical model while maintaining its representation.
+The FAHP process unfolds systematically through the following steps:

-\textbf{Hierarchy construction:} We commence by meticulously constructing a hierarchy that encapsulates the objectives of the various barriers under consideration, subsequently organizing them into a structured list of options.
-Each barrier is thoughtfully outlined and defined within the context of our research goal, aiming to discern the most crucial barriers within the selected set.
-This hierarchical representation provides a clear and organized framework for our subsequent evaluations, ensuring that every aspect is considered in the ranking process.
+\textbf{Hierarchy construction:} We begin by meticulously constructing a hierarchy that encapsulates the objectives of the various barriers under consideration, subsequently organizing them into a structured list of options.
+Each barrier was outlined and defined within the context of our research goal, aiming to discern the most crucial barriers within the selected set.
+This hierarchical representation provides a clear and organized framework for subsequent evaluations, ensuring that every aspect is considered in the ranking process.

 \textbf{Pairwise comparison matrices between barriers:} To rank the barriers in the hierarchy according to their relative importance to one another, fuzzy triangular scales are utilized.
-As stated in Table \ref{tab6} below, the barriers are contrasted using language phrases.
+As shown in Table \ref{tab6}, the barriers are contrasted using language phrases.

-Leveraging insights gleaned from sets of expert questionnaires, we conducted pairwise comparisons among all barriers.
+Leveraging insights gleaned from sets of expert questionnaires, we conducted pairwise comparisons among all the barriers.
 To consolidate the expert opinions, we calculated the average of the collected data.
-Subsequently, the data obtained from the pairwise comparisons, as presented in Table \ref{tab2}, were aggregated on a triangular scale to form the matrix of contributions.
+Subsequently, the data obtained from pairwise comparisons, as presented in Table \ref{tab2}, were aggregated on a triangular scale to form a matrix of contributions.
 Table \ref{tab7} shows the pairwise comparison matrix of barriers' significance.
 The elements in each row represent the relative significance of the corresponding barriers concerning one another, as assessed by experts using a triangular scale.
-Each value reflects the degree of significance, with larger values indicating higher significance.
-The table assists in prioritizing and understanding the relative importance of barriers in the study context.
+Each value reflects the degree of significance, with larger values indicating greater significance.
+The table assists in prioritizing and understanding the relative importance of barriers in this study.